ajithcodesit/FumeBot/README.md

 # **FumeBot**

 FumeBot is a Deep Neural Network controlled robot.
 The mobile robot is autonomous and can be fitted with a range of sensors for different purposes.
 This was completed as the final project for Master of Science in Mechatronics at Newcastle University situated in Newcastle upon Tyne, United Kingdom.
+This project is a published journal at MDPI as [*FumeBot: A Deep Convolutional Neural Network Controlled Robot*](#publication).

 <p align="center">
 <img src=./Images/FumeBot.jpg alt="FumeBot" width="640">